Advancing Actionable Clinical Support for Mental Health Providers

 July 31, 2019

-Novel technologies like pharmacogenomic (PGx) analysis look at the genes that control a patient’s ability to metabolize many commonly used drugs, and offer important insight into patient physiology which can have a significant impact in psychiatric care and treatment outcomes.
+Novel technologies like pharmacogenomics (PGx) analysis look at the genes that control a patient’s ability to metabolize many commonly used drugs and offer important insight into patient physiology which can have a significant impact on psychiatric care and treatment outcomes.

 New research from Coriell Life Sciences explores patient-specific changes in CYP2D6, a key gene involved in the metabolism of up to 25 percent of commonly prescribed drugs including many antipsychotics and antidepressants.